-This Compensation Discussion and Analysis provides information regarding the 2019 compensation program for our principal executive officer, our principal financial officer, the executive officer (other than our principal executive officer and principal financial officer) at fiscal year-end who was our most highly-compensated executive officer, and one former executive officer whose compensation during 2019 would have placed him among our most highly-compensated executive officers (other than our principal executive officer and principal financial officer) had he been an executive officer as of December 31, 2019 (our "Named Executive Officers").
-For 2019, our Named Executive Officers were:
+This Compensation Discussion and Analysis provides information regarding the 2020 compensation program for our principal executive officer, our principal financial officer and the only other executive officer (our "Named Executive Officers").
+For 2020, our Named Executive Officers were:

-Name Position

-Amit Yoran Chief Executive Officer and Chairman of the Board of Directors

-Stephen A. Vintz Chief Financial Officer

-Stephen A. Riddick General Counsel and Corporate Secretary
+Name Position Amit Yoran Chief Executive Officer and Chairman of the Board of Directors Stephen A. Vintz Chief Financial Officer Stephen A. Riddick General Counsel and Corporate Secretary

-John G. Negron (1) Chief Revenue Officer